amisapta15/Project_Chimera_ML/README.md

-# Characterization of Chimera using Machine Learning
+# Identification of Chimera using Machine Learning

 Ref: arXiv:2001.08985 [nlin.AO]